cloudcloud/go-id3/README.md

 ## installation

-Standard installation is simply using ``go get github.com/cloudcloud/go-id3/...`` to import the libraries and compile the binaries.
+Standard installation is using ``go get github.com/cloudcloud/go-id3/...`` to import the libraries and compile the binaries.
 Your go environment will need to be correctly configured and available for this to function correctly though.